ViniciusmnLacerda/Pomodoro/README.md

 # Pomodoro App

-This project was developed during the [Trybe's](https://www.betrybe.com/) Front-end module.
-This was a group project in which we developed a recipe app working with agile methodologies and using the most modern features of the React ecosystem: Hooks and Redux.
+This project is a pomodoro application, widely used during studies or moments of work.

 ## Overview

-This project was built with React Redux
+This project was built with React and Context API

-Users should be able to:

-- See both foods and drinks recipes;
-- Filter recipes by ingredients, by name or first letter;
-- Favorite recipes and access them on a different page;
-- Start and finish a recipe;
-- View finished recipes;

 ### Demo
 - [Live project](https://viniciuslacerda-recipes-app.vercel.app/)